Windows VPS hosting is a cloud server that runs Microsoft Windows Server for Remote Desktop, Windows applications, IIS, MSSQL, and business software.

 | Base Windows VPS plan | Always | Choose based on CPU, RAM, and storage needs |

-| Windows Server license | After evaluation or permanent production licensing | Plan BYOL or provider licensing before the evaluation period ends |
+| Windows Server license | Production Windows workloads | Plan provider licensing or BYOL before long-term use |

 | RDS CALs | Multi-user RDP environments | Required per user or device for real team desktop use |